Meet Your Partners in Mental Health

 Kendra is passionate about supporting families, youth, and transitional age adults with identifying their strengths and values, navigating barriers, and achieving their goals.
 She practices from relational and trauma-informed approaches.
 She believes in anti-oppressive practice which promotes autonomy and while acknowledging the impacts of systemic barriers, injustice, and trauma.
 She believes in the capacity for change through a supportive therapeutic alliance.

-Kendra currently takes Pacificsource (Oregon Health Plan and Commercial) and Kaiser.
-She will be approved with Moda and Providence soon.
+Zach currently takes Pacificsource (Oregon Health Plan and Commercial) and Providence Health Plan.
+He will be approved with Moda and Kaiser soon.